 Making Rust faster than C

-Rust, being a systems language, should be best in class for performance-critical software.
+Rust, being a systems language, should be best in class for performance-sensitive software.

 What we've done